WeirdMidas/SkySceneAddon/README.md

 - How to see if you are compatible with lmkd psi, write this command in termux with su mode: zcat /proc/config.gz | grep PSI.
 If you find CONFIG_PSI, you are compatible, if you find together: CONFIG_PSI_FTRACE=y, your lmkd psi has an even higher precision than before.
 - To find out if your kernel has compatibility with ZRAM Dedup, use this command in Termux with su: zcat /proc/config.gz | grep ZRAM, if CONFIG_ZRAM_DEDUP=y appears, it means that your kernel is compatible to use dedup, if this flag does NOT appear with "=y", it means that your kernel does NOT have it, or it is blocked by the kernel because the kernel developers did not want to go ahead with this optimization, leaving it unable to be activated without the user or the dev recompiling the kernel with the flag activated (with "=y")
 - Specific optimizations based on compatibility.
-Like UFFD GC for kernels that have it but it is disabled, madvise-random for devices with less than 3GB to reduce page-thrashing in exchange for lower sequential performance.
-And some that are to avoid adding and resulting in nothing, like MGLRU that can now recognize that the device has MGLRU to apply the flag for all generations
+Like UFFD GC for kernels that have it but it is disabled ans some that are to avoid adding and resulting in nothing, like MGLRU that can now recognize that the device has MGLRU to apply the flag for all generations
 - Only use the second third-party Cirno if you have Freeze Cgroup V2 (usually found in snapdragon kernels 4.19 or higher and in normal kernels 5.4 or higher).
 And want a recommendation?
 If you have these requirements, use Cirno, it saved a lot of battery on my cell phone

 ## FAQ